EventFahrplan/EventFahrplan-website/docs/src/contact/README.md

 # Get in touch

-Please contact me if you want to offer the EventFahrplan app for your event.
-I can customize the app for your needs.
-If you have any question or additional features in mind don't hesitate to reach out.
+Please contact me if you would like to offer the EventFahrplan app for your event.
+I can customize the app to your needs.
+If you have any questions or additional features in mind, please don't hesitate to contact me.

 ## Contact